 - Insulin resistance or Type 2 diabetes

 - Pelvic pain

-- Depression due to appearance and/or infertility
+- Depression and anxiety due to appearance and/or infertility

 If you are having symptoms you believe to be related to PCOS, see your physician.

 Research has shown healthy eating habits and regular physical activity helps to manage PCOS.

 Eating more whole-grain foods, fruits, vegetables, lean meats and low-fat or fat-free milk, cheese or yogurt can help lower your blood sugar, improve your body’s use of insulin and normalize hormone levels.